 Now check your website’s IP address in your browser.
 Your website should be displayed.

 NoteYour website may not yet function completely correctly if it is URL-dependent.
 A website created with WordPress is an example of a URL-dependent website.
 Because you’re using the IP address instead of the URL, WordPress gets confused.
 It should start working correctly once you move your domain to point to your Linode.

 A Note About Email

 A Linode can run both your web server and an email server for your site.
-If you use a separate email host like Google Apps, you will need to make sure you preserve the correct MX records for email when you move your domain.
+If you use a separate email host like Google Workspace, you will need to make sure you preserve the correct MX records for email when you move your domain.
 If you use a mail service at your old host, you may need to consider where you’re going to move your email.
 See Running a Mail Server for more details.

 Move Your Domain